pluginever/wc-serial-numbers/readme.txt

 * eBooks and Audiobooks
 * And many more.

-While the plugin was designed with digital content in mind, Serial Numbers is versatile when it comes to use cases.
+Despite being the ultimate license manager for WooCommerce, Serial Numbers is versatile when it comes to use cases.
 For authenticating your physical products, private label them, or stop the spread of counterfeits, you can apply this technology to any tangible products.

 [**💻 Live Demo Site**](https://demo.pluginever.com/serial-numbers) | [**📄 Plugin Documentation**](https://pluginever.com/docs/woocommerce-serial-numbers)